 Yes, it was the year of numerous disappointments for lots of people, but Certina somehow managed to offer the watch that looked as good as more expensive, similarly specced models from Omega.
-Of course, the ETA Valjoux 7753 that powers the diver doesn’t sport an impressive power reserve or some extremely fine complication, but it is as simple as truth and is as reliable as ax, so it certainly deserves its level of attention.
+Of course, the ETA Valjoux 7753 that powers the diver doesn’t sport an impressive power reserve or some extremely fine complication, but it is as simple as truth and is as reliable as an ax, so it certainly deserves its level of attention.
 And it doesn’t look cheap, too.

-Although some snobs regarded this model as a “poor man’s JLC”, it is, of course, far from truth.
+Although some snobs regarded this model as a “poor man’s JLC”, it is, of course, far from the truth.
 By a wide margin.
 Powered by the ultra-thin JLC caliber 899 self-winding movement, the watch brings you everything that one can expect from his first “true” dress watch: slender rose gold body less than 9 millimeters thick and 39 millimeters in diameter; a classic, easily recognizable JLC dial with applied numerals and indices; and, of course, pretty much affordable (for a model in rose gold) retail price of $17,000.

 If that’s still too much for your wallet, there is a version in steel, which is priced below $7000.

-Okay, this one is really cheap.
+Okay, this one is cheap.
 Offering a whole plethora of functions (those starting with world time display and atomic clock synchronization and going all the way up to automatic DST switching and highly accurate temperature measurement), this watch can be found online at $500 or even less.

 Reliable and precise, this solar-powered watch comes in a resined stainless steel body and a gel-like substance that protects the movement from shocks and ensures the legendary ruggedness of the timekeeper.

-Well, this one was quite predictable.
+Well, this one was predictable.
 Celebrating the 50th anniversary of the first James Bond movie and entering the market almost simultaneously with the new installment of the series, the watch was literally destined to become a hit (if not in terms of hard cash, then at least as a matter of public interest).